-While our memories of these trips are happy ones, the reality is that there were many moments of tension (and even arguments).
-In fact, after the first year, we were all surprised by our mutual agreement to try it again the following summer.
-Vacationing with other families can be stressful, particularly if you have different parenting styles or financial constraints.
-Being great friends doesn't always mean you're vacation-compatible.
+When my kids were young, several times we rented a house at the beach for a week with my best friend from college and her family.
+Now, almost a decade later, we all look back on those vacations and recall the fun we had hanging out together.
+While our memories of these trips are happy ones, there were also many moments of tension and even arguments.
+The reality is that vacationing with other families can be stressful, particularly if you have different parenting styles or financial constraints.
+Being great friends doesn't always mean you're vacation-compatible — especially when kids are involved.
 But if everyone is willing to communicate their needs and compromise, it can be a lot of fun.

 One of the keys to a successful vacation with other families is not doing everything together.
 Even best friends can get on each other's nerves and need some time alone or in a smaller group.
 On our trips, my girlfriend and I would go to spin class in the morning while our husbands took the kids to breakfast.
 In the afternoon, we would be on duty and our husbands would have some downtime.
-One or two nights we would each go to lunch or dinner with just our family.
+One or two days, we would go to lunch or dinner with just our own families.
 By spending some time apart each day, we were able to enjoy our time together more.

 7. Stay positive

 Things can go wrong on vacation, and you need to pack a positive attitude.
 One year, it rained for five of the seven days we were at the beach.
 Let's just say there was not much to do; everyone was getting cranky and stir-crazy cooped up in the house.
 Rather than continuing to complain, we really had to dig deep to come up with activities.
 We completed a 1,000-piece puzzle, went to the arcade and power-walked in a torrential downpour (after which we ate the most delicious pizza ever).
 On paper, it was one of the worst vacations we have ever been on, and yet we all still talk about that trip fondly.
 It turns out you don't need sunshine to create memories.

 A version of this article was originally published in June 2017.